ngutn24/RollBuddy/README.md

 ./gradlew npm_start
 ```

+You can now use the application by visiting [http://localhost:3000](http://localhost:3000) on your browser of choice.
+Enjoy, and please report any bugs you encounter ([see below](#How-to-report-a-bug)).

 > **NOTE:** the service is currently being hosted on the [GitHub Pages](https://ngutn24.github.io/RollBuddy/) of this repository, however it is *not currently functional*.
 Please follow the above above instructions to run the backend and frontend locally while we resolve these issues.
 Thank you 𓁹‿𓁹

 ## How to report a bug